A New View of Palpable Errors

 (b) if alteration of assessed values or classification of land is involved, the Board may extend the time for bringing appeals and direct the assessment corporation to be the appellant.

-The Board has long held that there is a stringent test for obtaining that relief and that a party seeking to correct an error must show that “it would be unreasonable, unfair and highly prejudicial to penalize parties for not meeting their statutory obligation to file in a timely manner.” see Piggott v Municipal Property Assessment Corporation, Region 28, 2019 CanLII 109527(ON ARB), at paragraph 31.
+The Board has long held that there is a stringent test for obtaining that relief and that a party seeking to correct an error must show that “it would be unreasonable, unfair and highly prejudicial to penalize parties for not meeting their statutory obligation to file on time.” see Piggott v Municipal Property Assessment Corporation, Region 28, 2019 CanLII 109527(ON ARB), at paragraph 31.

 For example, in Municipal Property Assessment Corporation Region 15 v Brampton (Corporation of the City), 2020 CanLII 1382 (ON ARB), the municipality had notified MPAC of errors in an assessment, instead of appealing to the Board.
 It sought relief under section 40.1 when MPAC didn’t fix the error.
 The Board held, at paragraph 21, that the municipality had relied on MPAC, “at its peril.”

-Another example is in Janovjak v Municipal Property Assessment Corporation, Region15, 2020 CanLII 24884 (ON ARB), where a taxpayer found that MPAC had added a pool that didn’t exist to its assessment.
-The error was discovered in discussions with MPAC in 2020 and the taxpayer learned that the assessment had been in error since 2006.
-The Board denied the request, saying at paragraph 22, that the taxpayer had did “not sufficiently explain why he did not review the assessment of the Property over the years.”
+Another example is in Janovjak v Municipal Property Assessment Corporation, Region 15, 2020 CanLII 24884 (ON ARB), where a taxpayer found that MPAC had added a pool that didn’t exist to its assessment.
+The error was discovered in discussions with MPAC in 2020, and the taxpayer learned that the assessment had been in error since 2006.
+The Board denied the request, saying in paragraph 22, that the taxpayer had not sufficiently explained why he did not review the assessment of the Property over the years.”

 On January 18, 2022, the Board released a review decision that indicates a new view on palpable error applications may be developing.
 It suggests that the focus may shift to fairness and prejudice and away from a sole focus on why an appeal wasn’t filed in time.